veertuinc/anka-docs/content/en/docs/Troubleshooting Guides and FAQs/anka-build-cloud/controller/ui-is-slow.md

 ## Common reasons

-1. Lots of VMS and Nodes
+1. Lots of VMS, Nodes, and not enough load balancing/instances of the controller, etcd, etc.

-## Solution
+## Solutions:

-Increase the space quota from the default 2GB: [https://etcd.io/docs/current/op-guide/maintenance/#space-quota]
+1. Increase the space quota from the default 2GB: [https://etcd.io/docs/current/op-guide/maintenance/#space-quota]
+2. Rejoin your nodes with a higher `--heartbeat` value

 ## Still experiencing problems?

 Talk to us! we are available via [slack](https://slack.veertu.com/) or [email](mailto:support@veertu.com)